 Give the group a free choice about what they want to do to respond to what God is saying to them.
 If they want to work in pairs or small groups, they can do so.
 Make sure a leader is standing by the resources to help the group access anything they need to make a response.
 Be around to chat if any of the young people want to ask you any questions or talk to you.

-At the end of your time, have a time of sharing what you have done (but don’t force anyone to share, if they don’t want to).
+At the end, have a time of sharing what you have done (but don’t force anyone to share if they don’t want to).

 PRAYER – 5 mins